Watermelon, how to grow it best

 Watermelon needs a lot of water to develop well and grow fat, especially in case of heat and/or extended dry spell.

-• Water in the morning without wetting the leaves over the summer.
+• Water every morning without getting leaves wet over the entire summer.

-• Stop watering entirely 1 week before harvesting, because otherwise the watermelons would risk bursting open prematurely.
+• Stop watering altogether 1 week before harvesting.
+If you keep watering, ripe watermelons would risk bursting open because of all the pressure.

 Harvesting watermelon

-The watermelon harvest is best timed more or less 30 days after the blooming and can extend over several weeks.
+The watermelon harvest is starts about 30 days after the blooming and extends over several weeks.

 How to know if a watermelon is ripe

 You should observe the watermelon well, because it really isn’t easy to determine how ripe it is.
-Don’t wait for the watermelon to break off from the stem on its own, when this happens it’s usually already overripe.
+Don’t wait for the watermelon to break off from the stem on its own (as you would for pumpkin or butternut), when this happens it’s usually already overripe.

 • Weight is a good reference for maturity: it must feel very heavy for it to be ripe.